InteropIO/js-examples/README.md

 ## Examples

-### Interop Example

-This example contains two applications which use *methods* and *streams* to communicate.

-#### Instrument Details

-Application which:

-- registers *ShowInstrumentDetails* which visualizes the data sent from Instrument list;
-- subscribes for *InstrumentPrice* and visualizes the received data;

-#### Instrument List

-Application which:

-- invokes *ShowInstrumentDetails* when an instrument is clicked;
-- creates the stream *InstrumentPrice*;
-- accepts different subscribers on different branches and pushes different data to them;

 ### Application Management Example

 This is an example application which uses the Application Management API to start and list applications.

-- lists the names of all registered applications
+- lists the names of all registered applications visible in the App Manager;
-- lists the instances of the currently running applications
+- lists the instances of the currently running applications visible in the App Manager;
-- starts application instances
+- starts application instances;
-- listens for any added or removed applications
+- listens for any added or removed applications;
-- listens for any started or stopped instances of applications
+- listens for any started or stopped instances of applications;

 ### Channels Example

 This example contains two applications which use the Channels API.
-You can open two instances of the subscriber app and keep them on different channels and play around with the interactions.
+You can open more than one instance of the subscriber app to use different channels.

-#### Channels Publisher App
+#### Channels Publisher

-- lists some symbols;
-- publishes the symbol name to the channel when a symbol is clicked;
-- the publisher app in turn becomes a subscriber by showing info coming from the subscriber app;
+After selecting a channel, you an publish any data to the current channel or to any other channel.

-#### Channels Subscriber App
+#### Channels Subscriber

-- subscribes to a channel and displays data passed to it;
-- the subscriber app becomes a publisher app itself when the **Send back via the Channels API** button is clicked;

-### Shared Contexts Example

-This is a basic example of two applications that use the Shared Contexts API to communicate.

-#### Publisher

-Application which creates the *ExampleContext* context and changes it every second.

-#### Subscriber

-Application which listens for changes in *ExampleContext* and visualizes it.

-### Streaming Example

-Basic example which listens for a stream and logs the received data.
-Make sure you run the Sample Price Publisher app first located [here](https://github.com/Tick42/g4e-tutorial/tree/master/support).

-### Pub/Sub Example

-Basic example which publishes messages on a topic and subscribes for messages published on that topic.
+Select a channel from the Channel Selector UI or join/leave channels programmatically.
+Get the context of any channel.
+The context data of the current channel is also displayed in the app.

 ### Flydown Example